 This is a challenging and demanding role in which you will work with offenders with a range of different health concerns.
 A lot of the work you do will be around managing substance abuse, but you may also have to provide first aid following prison riots.
 Additionally, prisoners often try to fake or worsen illnesses in order to have time out of their cells, and this means you have to be very confident and assertive as well.

 13. Learning Disabilities Nurse

 Many people who have learning disabilities also have complex health needs.
 Additionally, when they have an acute health need, they often require different forms of treatment due to issues such as fear of human contact.

 14. Work Abroad

 As a nurse, you can find work in a variety of health organizations.
 The MSN is a recognized degree in many different countries, so long as you obtained it from an accredited institution.
 Besides working abroad for the experience, you could also work for NGOs, charities, or other programs like the Peace Corps.

 15. Pediatric Nurse

 Work with children, generally very young ones, although they can be up to 19 years old.

 16. Public Health Nurse

-Work on policy development, ensuring people within the community, are able to access health care.
+Work on policy development and public health issues ensuring people within the community, are able to access health care.
 Additionally, you can help to address emerging needs and dangers, such as outbreaks of contagious illnesses.